Learn about the syntax to create and edit a formula in Smartsheet.

 Note that function delimiters will differ depending on your language settings.
 In languages where a comma is used as a decimal separator, the function delimiter is a semicolon.

-You can create a formula in the following column types:
+You can create a formula in the following field types:

-- Text/Number columns not being used for Dependencies or Resource Management.
+- Fields not being used for dependencies or resource management.
 For more information, see Enable Dependencies and Use Predecessors.

 - Dropdown List